sheikheddy/jekyll-now/_posts/2019-10-25-Hello-World.md

 While you're here, make sure to check out [my CV]({{ site.baseurl }}/cv.pdf).

-I've been meaning to make a personal webiste for quite some time, but I always overcomplicated it and got nowhere.
+I've been meaning to make a personal website for quite some time, but I always overcomplicated it and got nowhere.
 This attempt was finally successful mostly because:

 1. It's a static site built with [Jekyll](https://jekyllrb.com/) and hosted on [Github Pages](https://pages.github.com/).
 Doesn't get much simpler than this (Except maybe if you use [Wordpress](https://wordpress.com) or [Glitch](https://glitch.com)).
 2. I was procrastinating on something more important (the most powerful force known to man).